Comment on page

-(This feature is marked experimental as of this time and needs to be explicitly enabled in the build.)
+This feature is marked experimental as of this time and needs to be explicitly enabled in the build to function.

 HTTP/3 is the HTTP version that is designed to communicate over QUIC.
-QUIC can in all practicular purposes to be considered as a TCP+TLS replacement.
+QUIC can for most particular purposes be considered a TCP+TLS replacement.

-All requests that do HTTP/3 will therefore not use TCP.
+All transfers that use HTTP/3 will therefore not use TCP.
 They will use QUIC.
 QUIC is a reliable transport protocol built over UDP.
 HTTP/3 implies use of QUIC.

-HTTP/3 is performed over QUIC which is always using TLS, so HTTP/3 is by defintion always encrypted and secure.
+HTTP/3 is performed over QUIC which is always using TLS, so HTTP/3 is by definition always encrypted and secure.
 Therefore, curl only uses HTTP/3 for

 As a shortcut straight to HTTP/3, to make curl attempt a QUIC connect directly to the given host name and port number, use

 HTTPS://URL implies that a client needs to connect to it using TCP (and TLS).